- 1 The Messenger became “The Word”

 In Isaiah 6:8, Isaiah saw the Messenger of God, the King of Israel, and pre-existent Christ, speaking for the invisible God, saying “Who will go for Us?”
 In Isaiah 48:16, he explained the “Us” saying “the LORD God and His Spirit sent me.”

-In Isaiah 63:9–11, he says, “the Angel of His Presence saved them . . . but they rebelled and grieved His Holy Spirit.”
+In Isaiah 63:9–11, he said, “the Angel of His Presence saved them . . . but they rebelled and grieved His Holy Spirit.”

 |Who will go for Us?|